 Peripheral neuropathy, or diabetic peripheral neuropathy, is a common complication of diabetes that affects the nerves in the feet and lower legs.
-Severe cases of neuropathy result in a total loss of feeling in the lower extremities, and even moderate cases can make it difficult to move around.
+Severe cases of neuropathy result in a total loss of feeling in the lower extremities, and even moderate cases can make it challenging to move around.
 So, does that mean peripheral neuropathy and exercise are incompatible?

 Peripheral neuropathy and exercise: what you need to know

 Peripheral neuropathy symptoms differ for everyone but often include numbness, pain, or sensitivity in the feet and lower legs.
 As the condition progresses, some people also experience muscle weakness, paralysis, and other symptoms that can make it difficult to get through the day — let alone get some quality exercise in.
 However, physical activity is an integral part of managing neuropathy.

 So, does exercise help diabetic neuropathy?
 It definitely has its benefits.
 Getting enough exercise can help you better control your blood glucose levels and manage your diabetes — which, in turn, can help prevent neuropathy from developing or getting worse.

 Of course, there are many other excellent reasons to exercise.
 Consistent physical activity can: